andkov/epg/README.md

-# quick-start
+# EPG Sales
-Provides a quick start into a basic data analysis project
+Analyses sales data of the Edmonton Potters' Guild